National Park Service · Denali National Park & Preserve

 Mean pack size fluctuates with prey availability, pup survival, and territorial conflicts.
 Fall packs are almost always larger than spring; the difference represents the year's pup cohort.

-Largest mean fall pack size (1990) - a year of abundant prey and high pup survival
+Largest mean fall pack size (1990)

 Average seasonal increase from spring to fall, representing pup births